qheilmann/CommandAPI-docs/docs/en/create-commands/functions-and-tags/setup.md

 ## Creating tags

-Tags are json files which contain a list of functions.
+Tags are json files that contain a list of functions.
 Tags let you run multiple functions at a time.
 Say we have a tag called `mytag.json`:

 ```json
 {